Why Bridging the Digital Divide is So Urgent

 About the SF Tech Council

-Founded in 2014, the SF Tech Council believes that bridging San Francisco’s digital divide requires collaborating across all sectors.
+The SF Tech Council, which officially launched in April 2015, believes that bridging San Francisco’s digital divide requires collaborating across all sectors.

 Together, leaders from the technology and business communities, city agencies, community-based organizations, philanthropy, academia, and healthcare are forwarding a bold, shared agenda in support of digital access for all – and building a stronger city as a result.